zrhoffman/vscode-go/Debugging-Go-code-using-VS-Code.md

 Set `trace` attribute in your debug configuration to `verbose`.
 You will see logs in the debug console from the Go extension's debug adapter.
 These logs will be saved to a file whose path will be printed at the beginning in the debug console.

+Set `logOutput` attribute in your debug configuration to `rpc`.
+You will see logs corresponding to the RPC messages going back and forth between VS Code and delve.
+Note that this first requires to set `showLog` to `true`.

+The `logOutput` attribute corresponds to the `--log-output` flag used by delve and can be a comma separated list of components that should produce debug output.

-If you want to dig deeper and debug the debugger using source code of this extension, read [building-and-debugging-the-extension](https://github.com/Microsoft/vscode-go/wiki/Building,-Debugging-and-Sideloading-the-extension-in-Visual-Studio-Code#building-and-debugging-the-extension)
+If you want to dig deeper and debug the debugger using source code of this extension, see [building-and-debugging-the-extension](https://github.com/Microsoft/vscode-go/wiki/Building,-Debugging-and-Sideloading-the-extension-in-Visual-Studio-Code#building-and-debugging-the-extension)

 ## Remote Debugging